chronosforlife/RHTTPD/README.md

-# HTTP under 100 lines of code!
-A simple HTTP webserver made entirely with the standard library in rust.
+A simple HTTP webserver made entirely with the standard library in rust under 100 lines of code.
 Can deliver std streams across localhost.

 To install you need rustc and cargo, goto: https://rustup.rs/ to download these.